stoplightio/studio/README.md

 Stoplight-flavored Markdown (SMD) is a fully compatible superset of [CommonMark](https://commonmark.org/), the popular Markdown specification.
 SMD enables a few advanced block types that will enrich your user’s documentation experience, and includes options such as call-outs, tabs, JSON Schema elements, and HTTP "try it out" blocks.

 ![](assets/images/markdown1.png)

-All defined in simple and unintrusive for for ultimate portability.

 To find out more about the SMD format and how you can use it to improve your documentation, see [here](Documentation/stoplight-flavored-markdown).